 Yes, for those libraries that have after hours slots, you can return books when the libraries are closed.

 Are you quarantining items returned to libraries?

-We will not be quarantining items recently returned, following best practice guidelines issued by SOLGM (Society of Local Government Managers) and the Head of COVID-19 Response Unit.
+We will not be quarantining items recently returned, following best practice guidelines issued by Taituarā — Local Government Professionals Aotearoa (previously known as SOLGM) and the Head of COVID-19 Response Unit.
 They were developed after consultation with the Ministry of Health, National Library of New Zealand, PLNZ (Public Libraries New Zealand) and LIANZA (Library and Information Association New Zealand Aotearoa).
 As the risk of COVID-19 transmission from library returns is very low, we will be removing returned items from borrower accounts and shelving them as they are returned, as is our usual practice.